-In additional to financial resources, the petition also acknowledges the human resources necessary for a wellfunctioning city.
-The Whale Pass Community Association is run currently by a volunteer board; the fire department and emergency medical services are also volunteer forces.
-The petition indicates the potential city intends to hire a city clerk rather than rely solely on volunteer participation and in order to increase stability.
+In additional to financial resources, the petition also acknowledges the human resources necessary for a well-functioning city.
+The WPCA is run by a volunteer board; the fire department and emergency medical services are also volunteer forces.
+The petition indicates the potential city intends to hire a city clerk rather than rely solely on volunteer participation, and in order to increase stability.
+The city clerk is the only planned paid position indicated in the petition and will serve as the city treasurer and oversee grant applications, and other tasks previously handled by volunteers.

-Population numbers indicate some growth in the Whale Pass vicinity, and anecdotal evidence indicates increased tourism in the region is a reason for residents to seek greater local control over development and the resources in their locale.
-Logging, fishing, hunting, and mining are all present in Whale Pass and are employers as well as sources of potential revenue though in varying capacities.
-The primary income will likely be generated by taxing tourism-related activities in the form of bed and/or sales taxes.

-The only numbers for Whale Pass residents' personal incomes indicate that 46 percent of residents are employed as of 2014.
-This information is not considered reliable (because of extremely small sample size) or relevant because the residents will not be levying a tax on income.
+Population numbers indicate some growth in the Whale Pass vicinity.
+Anecdotal evidence in the petition indicates increased tourism in the region is a reason for residents to seek greater local control over development and the resources in their locale through ordinances and potential taxes.
+Logging, fishing, hunting, and mining are all present in Whale Pass and are employers as well as sources of potential revenue though in varying capacities and primarily through tourism-related endeavors1011.
+The only numbers from the Alaska Department of Labor and Workforce Development available for Whale Pass residents' personal incomes indicate that 46 percent of residents are employed as of 2014.12 This information is not considered reliable (because of extremely small sample size) or relevant because the residents will not be levying a tax on income.

-In sum, Commerce finds that the proposed city has the human and financial resources necessary to provide the development of essential municipal services on an efficient, cost-effective level, and that 3 AAC 110.020 and AS 29.05.011(a)(3) are met.
+In sum and after examining the factors of 3 AAC 110.020, staff still finds that the proposed city has the human and financial resources necessary to provide the development of essential municipal services on an efficient, cost-effective level, and that 3 AAC 110.020 and AS 29.05.011(a)(3) are met.